 During a telephone interview Monday, Deschutes County Sheriff's detective Cozner described Summers as a "hateful individual."
-"Luckily he's in jall and the peo-

-"Luckily he's in jall and the people are safe, except for maybe three," he said.
+"Luckily he's in jail and the people are safe, except for maybe three," he said.
 "One of them is dead and the other two - we don't know."